 Finally, Table 5 contains a cost-benefit welfare analysis of the reform.
 There are positive impacts on the average utility of households, with poorer families enjoying higher gains.
 There are fairly large positive impacts on those college graduates who before the introduction of the reform would have chosen to work in the voucher sector: these are skilled individuals who enjoy teaching.
 On average, those who would have chosen to work in public schools at baseline are made worse off by the reform.
 This result is driven by the low skilled public school teachers who, before the reform, enjoyed high wages relative to their skills.
-Importantly, the reform pays for itself in the long run, so that Government costs are unchanged.
-At baseline, the voucher revenues are not sufficient to cover municipal school running costs: the Government needs to inject additional funds into public schools.
-Under the reform, voucher revenues in public schools increase by a quarter, reducing the need for additional, non-voucher funds by 90 percent.
-The merit reform is more sustainable financially than the baseline scenario, because in a context where parents choose with their feet, better teachers induce higher voucher revenues.
+Importantly, Government costs are substantially unchanged.
+At baseline, the Government needs to inject additional funds into public schools to cover their running costs: 35 percent of overall expenditures in these schools is covered by these additional funds.
+Under the reform, this fraction reduces to 30 percent, so that spending per-pupil approaches the value of the per-pupil voucher.